kadras-io/package-for-argo-cd/README.md

 <details><summary>Configurable properties</summary>

-The Argo CD package has the following configurable properties.

 | Config | Default | Description |
 |-------|-------------------|-------------|
 | `namespace` | `argocd` | The namespace where to install Argo CD. |